 Paul’s enduring love for the beach.

-Looking at Mounts Bay from the sand dunes behind, in bright sunshine at last.
+Looking at Mounts Bay from the sand dunes behind the beach, in bright sunshine.

 The tide was almost in at Marazion for this summer re-visit to Mounts Bay.
 A strong, mild wind pulled at the beach artwork in front of The Godolphin Arms, including a maze and a spouting whale (see photo gallery).
 Small boats plied their way across to St Michael’s Mount, ferrying passengers who could no longer use the covered causeway.
 The upper beach is flat here and the tide moves quickly.